mjordan/GitBags/README.md

  7c295cc2f92f46f411e2b63e4ae025dc  data/1930-02-10-08.tif
 ```

-The changes in bag-info.txt and manifest-md5.txt document the modification to my payload file.
+As you can see, the changes in bag-info.txt and manifest-md5.txt document the modification to my payload file.
 If I want to reveal the changes made to my GitBag later, I can use ``git reflog show`` (or `git log`) and then show the change in the tagfiles introduced in the commit:

 ```
 git reflog show